Rita Ora Almost Suffers A Nip Slip While Showing Off Her Ample Cleavage

-Rita Ora almost became the victim of a wardrobe as she showed off her ample cleavage in a Snapchat video in which she was clad in a risky outfit.
+Rita Ora almost became the victim of a wardrobe malfunction as she showed off her ample cleavage in a Snapchat video in which she was clad in a risky outfit.

-Rita Ora has been a brand ambassador for the lingerie brand Tezenis and she has been using her brand campaign as an opportunity to post loads of social media photos while flaunting her well-endowed chest.
+Rita Ora has been a brand ambassador for the lingerie brand Tezenis, and she has been using her brand campaign as an opportunity to post loads of social media photos while flaunting her well-endowed chest.
 The latest social media share was a Snapchat video in which she was clad in a bikini that barely managed to contain her breasts.

 #RitaOra took time out from shooting lingerie to give lucky fans a glimpse of what's to comehttps://t.co/h2OSkWYsoO pic.twitter.com/hHIskgSn6E